 Noven Pharmaceuticals Cited for Quality Deficiencies

-The agency found the process qualification protocol for the firm’s transdermal product, Minivelle, lacked adequate data to support time-dependent manufacturing activities.
+The agency found the process qualification protocol used with the firm’s transdermal product, Minivelle, did not include complete data to support time-dependent manufacturing activities.
+For certain samples, it lacked information required to justify their statistical significance.

-The facility’s program for evaluating quality attributes during in-process inspection failed to include examples of all potential critical or major defects necessary for a consistent and full inspection, the agency said in a Form 483 report.
-Critical defects for un-pouched units such as missing or incomplete adhesive were not recorded.
+The facility’s quality standards program for evaluating quality attributes during in-process inspection failed to include examples of all potential critical or major defects necessary for a consistent and full inspection.
+Critical defects for un-pouched units, such as missing or incomplete adhesive, were not described in any record at the facility.